XXCoreRangerX/Hackintosh-HP-EliteBook-840-G4/README.md

 - LTE module (not tested)
 - SC reader
 - Dock station (not tested, might work)
-- Touchscreen works completly like a touchpad, the cursor doesn't follow the finger anymore, will need to fix that
+- Touchscreen works completely like a touchpad, the cursor doesn't follow the finger anymore, will need to fix that

 ##### Thanks to: